Flavor & Ingredient Tips

 -

-Once the cakes are completely cool, place one sponge on your serving plate.
-Spread half of the whipped cream evenly on top, then scatter half of the sliced strawberries over the cream.
+Place one sponge layer on a serving plate.
+Spread half of the whipped cream over the top and scatter over half of the sliced strawberries.

 -